lillallol/temp/README.md

 The module specifier has to be type system agnostic, i.e. changing third party static type checkers, does not require refactoring the module specifier.
 This can be achieved by enforcing the module specifier to end with `.js`.
 It is up to the type checker how to resolve this path to its corresponding type file.
-For example, with TypeScript, `.js` does is that , they will just replace the ending `.js` with their own extension.
 </details>

 <details>